-- Pope Francis blessed the Street Child World Cup and declared it as a “significant initiative”.
+- Pope Francis blessed the Street Child World Cup and declared it a “significant initiative”.

 - HRH Prince William, Duke of Cambridge sent a message of support and encouragement to the teams.

-- Brazil World Cup Winner and Arsenal invincible, Gilberto Silva came to the tournament, inspired by the children became a Street Child United global ambassador.
+- Brazil World Cup Winner and Arsenal invincible, Gilberto Silva came to the tournament, and was inspired by the children to become a Street Child United global ambassador.